-When you have multiple missing teeth, it’s essential that you replace them as soon as possible.
-The longer you have missing teeth, the more likely you are to suffer from bone loss, a sagging face, and more consequences.
-We recommend multiple dental implants to replace your missing teeth and support your long term health at our Silver Spring, MD dental office.
+When you have multiple missing teeth, you must replace them as soon as possible.
+The longer you have lost teeth, the more likely you are to suffer from bone loss, facial sagging face, and more.
+We recommend multiple dental implants to replace your missing teeth and support your long-term health at our Silver Spring, MD, dental office.

-Both Dr. Alan Dechter and Dr. Matthew Moy have extensive post-graduate training and education in dental implants and other fields of dentistry.
+Dr. Alan Dechter and Dr. Matthew Moy have extensive post-graduate training and education in dental implants and other fields of dentistry.
 We want to provide our patients with the highest level of care possible.
-Our office is up to date with the latest dental technology and we make sure to keep up with the newest treatment techniques.
+Our office is up to date with the latest dental technology and keep up with the newest treatment techniques.

-Using Multiple Dental Implants to Replace Missing Teeth
+How Multiple Dental Implants Can Replace Missing Teeth

 There are a few different ways we can use dental implants to replace multiple missing teeth.
 Your dentist will discuss the possibilities with you, and recommend what is best for your specific case.

-Finally, there are individual fixed (non-removable) bridges supported by just one main anchor tooth that’s placed into your gum tissue.
-This option is great for patients who still want a few natural looking teeth left on their smile fronts as they age.
+Finally, individual fixed (non-removable) bridges are supported by just one main anchor tooth placed into the gum tissue.
+This option is great for patients who still want a few natural-looking teeth left on their smile fronts as they age.

 Individual Teeth Implants

 We can use individual implants to replace every tooth.
-Our dentists usually recommend using this method if the missing teeth aren’t consecutive, or are in different places in your mouth.
-The dentist will place an implant post for each missing tooth and top it off using a custom dental crown.
+Our dentists usually recommend using this method if the missing teeth are in different places in your mouth.
+The dentist will place an implant post for each missing tooth and top it off with a custom dental crown.

 Implant-supported Dental Bridge